-The Commission may provide financial aid toward investments in electricity generation in the public or private sectors within the limits of the funds made available in the budget.
-These financial aids will be available for :
+The Commission may provide grants towards investment projects in electricity generation in the public or private sectors in the territories of the Mamber States within the limits of the funds made available in the bud, t.
+These financial aids will be available for:

-- construction of electricity generating installations capable of operating wholly on coal as a primary fuel - conversion of generating installations incapable of operating on coal to enable them to operate wholly on coal as a primary fuel, including the provision of necessary ancillary equipment modernization of generating installations capable of operating wholly on coal as a primary fuel which will be 25 years or older in 1980.
-12
+- construction of electricity generating installations capable of operating wholly on coal as a primary fuel

+- conversion of generating installations incapable of operating on coal to enable them to operate wholly on coal as a primary fuel, including the provision of necessary ancillary equipment - modernization of generating installations capable of operating wholly on coal as a primary fuel which will be 25 years or older in 1980.